 Lava is based on Liquid, a simple templating language developed by the folks at Shopify.
-Rock uses Lava everywhere, so hopefully you're already familiar with it.
-If not, you can find more information about it on our Lava page.
+Rock use Lava everywhere so hopefully you're already familiar with it.
+If not, you can find more information about it at Lava.

 Lava lets you supercharge your workflows, creating powerful and personalized experiences.
 The goal of this chapter is to open up the toolbox and show you what you can create.
-You'll definitely want to keep this cheat sheet handy as you make your workflows.
+You'll definitely want to keep this cheat sheet handy as your make your workflows.